-Our recent release, Coronavirus (COVID-19) Infection Survey: antibody data for the UK: February 2021, includes analysis on the likelihood of testing positive for COVID-19 antibodies in England, Wales, Northern Ireland and Scotland.
+Our recent release, Coronavirus (COVID-19) Infection Survey: antibody data for the UK, includes analysis on the likelihood of testing positive for COVID-19 antibodies in England, Wales, Northern Ireland and Scotland.

-We have also provided more detailed analysis on the characteristics and behaviours of those with COVID-19 in our recent article, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England and antibody data for the UK: January 2021, including the percentage testing positive by patient facing job roles and age, symptoms profile by cases compatible with the new UK variant and other positive cases, social and physical distanced contacts and the positivity by youth employment status.
+We have also provided more detailed analysis on the characteristics and behaviours of those with COVID-19 in our recent article, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England, including those testing positive by patient facing or non-patient facing roles and the number of socially distanced contacts.